kondetivenki/Azure-Security-Center/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 Create a new Microsoft Account enable with Azure Trial Subscription This section is intended to deploy Azure resources in an automated way to get you started quickly or in case you need to re-provision your environment.

-#### Prerequisites
-To get started with Security Center, you must have a subscription to Microsoft Azure.
-If you do not have a subscription, you can sign up for a free account.
-Click here.

 ### Exercise 1: Understanding Azure Security Center dashboard

 1. Navigate to the **Azure Portal** (https://portal.azure.com) using the credentials you created in the previous module.